 How to “Turtle Roll”

-The “Turtle Roll”, sometimes called the “Eskimo Roll”, is the best technique to get past bigger whitewater waves that are too powerful for the “punch through” method.
-Longboards and foamboards offer a lot of floatation, which is great for learning, but makes it almost impossible to sink your board underwater to do a “duck dive”.
+The “Turtle Roll”, sometimes called the “Eskimo Roll”, is the best technique to get past bigger whitewater waves that are too powerful for the “push through” method.
+Longboards and foamboards offer a lot of floatation, which is great for learning but makes it almost impossible to sink your board underwater to “duck dive”.

 Access the full Turtle Roll Online Course.